Who Might Develop Anxiety?

 (Hallam, R (1992) Counselling for Anxiety Problems.
 London: Sage)

 An important point to stress is that some degree of anxiety can actually be really helpful: it can focus, motivate and enable us to undertake a particular task, such as an examination or piece of coursework, or perform in other ways.
 Many top athletes would state that anxiety and stress are critical to their high-level performance and that, without them, they would not achieve their targets.
 In that sense, anxiety is something that, with practice, we can utilise and harness to help us progress.
 The problem is, however, that prolonged or generalised anxiety can be very difficult to manage and can, over time, bring serious detriment to our overall mental health and functioning.

-In general terms, however, we might consider a number of symptoms that could indicate whether anxiety is at work; these can be split into physical and psychological symptoms.
-In addition, a particularly intense ‘concentration’ of these symptoms might be described as a ‘panic attack’.
+In general terms, however, we might consider a number of experiences that could indicate whether anxiety is at work; these can be split into physical and psychological factors.
+In addition, a particularly intense ‘concentration’ of these feelings might be described as a ‘panic attack’.